• Facebook

 Hosted by Richmond International Academic and Soccer Academy (RIASA) in Leeds, UK*

 Do you live and breathe football?
-Then join our BA International Sports Management with Women’s Football, new for September 2022.
+Then join our new BA International Sports Management with Women’s Football.
 Women’s soccer has seen a huge surge in popularity throughout the world in the last few years, both from a player and supporter perspective.

 Built on the 12 years’ experience of the highly successful team at Leeds-based* Richmond International Academic and Soccer Academy (RIASA), this programme will give you a head start on and off the pitch for a career in the sports and leisure industries.